Phillips County Neighborhood Revitalization Plan Property Tax Rebate Program:

 Phillips County Economic Development was the first county in the nation to make a long term (four year) commitment toward sending six business owners and one community coordinator within the Community Reinvestment Program to the “Destination Business BootCamp“.
 Phillips County Economic Development provides a sponsorship to the Schallert Bootcamp Program which pays for an approved attendee’s registration.
 Twelve Phillips County businesses have attended the program.

-Legacy Committee: Dedicated senior volunteers whose mission is to lay the ground work for a group of seniors to identify county wide issues of concern to the elderly and to seek solutions to those problems as would relate to the current seniors and those to come.
+Legacy Committee: This committee enlists senior volunteers whose mission is to identify county wide issues that concern the maturing demographic of the county and to seek solutions to those problems.

-Scholarship Committee: Select the recipients of the Nontraditional Student Scholarship.
+Scholarship Committee: This committee meets once a year to select recipients of the Nontraditional Student Scholarship of PCED.

 -Shop @ Home Initiative: Encourages Phillips County citizens to shop in the county and to keep their business in the county because it helps grow our economy.